 These classic Blondies, often called blond brownies, are rich, delicious vanilla brownies dotted with white chocolate.
 They are incredibly quick and easy to make with many common pantry ingredients.
 I love to make them for bake sales, potlucks, and parties.

-- Unsalted butter: if using salted, cut the added salt down to 1/4 teaspoon salt
+- Unsalted butter: If using salted, reduce the added salt to ¼ teaspoon.

-- Brown sugar: both light and dark brown sugar are okay.
-The darker brown sugar makes softer blondies.
+- Brown sugar: Both light and dark brown sugar are okay.
+The darker brown sugar makes the blondies softer.
 Brown sugar adds caramel flavor and depth.

 How to Make Blondies

-First, lightly spray a 9×13-inch baking pan with nonstick baking spray.
-Line the pan with parchment paper or aluminum foil, leaving an overhang to remove the baked blondies easily.
+- Spray a 9×13-inch baking pan with nonstick baking spray.
+Line the pan with parchment paper or aluminum foil.

-Spoon the batter into the prepared pan.
+- Spoon the batter into the prepared pan.
 Sprinkle the top with a few more white chocolate chips.
-Bake until the edges are lightly browned and the cookies start pulling away from the pan’s sides.
+Bake until the edges are lightly browned.

-Let the blondie cookies fully cool on a wire rack before slicing.
-For an overindulgent treat, serve with a scoop of vanilla ice cream and caramel sauce.
+- Let the blondie cookies fully cool on a wire rack before slicing.

 - Line the pan with parchment paper, leaving a slight overhang so that you can remove the brownies easily once they cool.
 See how to line a pan with parchment paper.